-Meje can feel like any of small coastal towns with its oversized multi-units houses, seafront promenade, beach bars, and a hectic parking situation.
+Meje can feel like any of the small coastal towns with its oversized multi-unit houses, seafront promenade, beach bars, and a hectic parking situation.
 Yet, you are still within 20-minute walking distance from the Split old town.
 Also, Meje is a hilly neighborhood, so count on some uphill walking if you choose to stay here.

 Here you will find self-catering apartments and just a couple of small hotels.

 Hotel Cvita offers outstandingly large rooms, lovely views over the sea and the city, a fabulous pool area, excellent breakfast, and friendly staff.

-Studio apartment Lju on the Beach offers simple accommodation in a lovely property with wonderful garden and right by the sea.
+Studio apartment Lju on the Beach offers simple accommodation in a lovely property with a wonderful garden and right by the sea.

 One-bedroom beachfront apartment Mala Tereza is compact but well-appointed with a long balcony perfect for dining al fresco and chilling out.